-If the patients’ blood pressure is above these levels, they will benefit from blood pressure lowering therapy.
+If the patients’ blood pressure exceeds the levels above, they can benefit from blood pressure-lowering therapy.

 Epidemiology of Hypertension

-Approximately one-fourth of the world’s population suffers from arterial hypertension, and about a half of them are not aware of the fact that they have this condition.
+Approximately a quarter of the world’s population suffers from arterial hypertension, and about half of all the individuals afflicted are not aware of their condition.

-In more than 50 % of the patients who know of their hypertension, the disease is not adjusted at all or only to an insufficient degree.
+In more than 50% of the patients who are aware of their hypertension, the disease is not managed at all or only treated inadequately.

 The prevalence of arterial hypertension increases with age and body weight.
-The disease affects men more frequently than women; post-menopausal women, however, are commonly affected as well.
+The disease affects men more frequently than women.
+Post-menopausal women, however, are generally affected as well.

 Etiology of Hypertension

-With regard to the causes of this disease, arterial hypertension must be divided into primary and secondary hypertension.
+Based on the etiology of this disease, arterial hypertension is divided into primary and secondary hypertension.

-The majority of individuals with hypertension (> 90 %) suffer from primary hypertension, which is defined by the fact that it is idiopathic in nature without any secondary causes.
-This means that the diagnosis is made by the principle of exclusion.
+The majority of individuals with hypertension (> 90%) suffer from primary hypertension, which is idiopathic, which means that the diagnosis is based on the principle of exclusion.

-There are some risk factors associated with this form of hypertension that usually occur in individuals over the age of 30.
-These include, in particular:
+The risk factors associated with primary hypertension that usually occur in individuals over the age of 30 years include: